 Spill-Proof is Not Waterproof

 Only Seal Shield™ keyboards and mice with Silver Seal™ technology meet the tough IP68 submersibility standards.
-These keyboards and mice use the exclusive Seal Shield waterproofing technology (Patent Pending) that make them the only fully submersible and dishwasher safe products on the market.
+These keyboards and mice use the exclusive Seal Shield waterproofing technology that make them the only fully submersible and dishwasher safe products on the market.
 These keyboards can even be washed in a diluted bleach solution to disinfect the board thoroughly.
 Seal Shield keyboards and mice are Silver Seal protected.
 They contain an antimicrobial, fungistatic agent which protects the product and keeps it cleaner, greener and fresher by inhibiting the growth of microbial bacteria, mold, mildew and fungi on the product's surface.